 And what about the obviously dangerous, malicious events?

-The most dangerous event is a False Negative.
+The most dangerous event is False Negative.
 This is an event that is incorrectly rejected —like when a risky file or suspicious behavior isn’t recognized as such.
-If an antivirus program encounters a folder containing a virus and does not flag this for the end user, things can quickly go south.
+If an antivirus program encounters a folder containing a virus and does not flag this for the end-user, things can quickly go south.

 Because of their clear and evident danger, False Negatives are often the main focus of Security Ops teams.
 But they can distract from another dangerous event: the malicious True Positive.